afunnydev/greenforest-site/content/_index.en.md

 ---
-title: Greenforest - Outstanding quality cannabis, delivered straight to your home.
+title: "Green Forest Compassion Center | Montreal and Terrebonne"
-description: "Medical marijuana dispensary based in the Montreal area providing a reliable and secured access to high quality medical cannabis"
+description: "Green Forest Compassion Center is your reference when it comes to weed dispensaries.
+Visit us if you're in Montreal and Terrebonne"
 ---